ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IOrbitStateCoordinateSystem.rst

 IOrbitStateCoordinateSystem
 ===========================

-.. py:class:: IOrbitStateCoordinateSystem
+.. py:class:: ansys.stk.core.stkobjects.IOrbitStateCoordinateSystem

    object

    Interface for selecting coordinate epoch for coordinate systems that do not have pre-established epochs.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IOrbitStateCoordinateSystem

 Overview
 --------